iurii-chernigin/audio-streaming-data-platform/README.md

 ### Kafka Consumers

-Custom Java consumers are used to consume and send events from Kafka topics to the Data Warehouse tables.
+Custom Java consumers are used to consume and send events from Kafka topics to Data Warehouse tables.

 Link to Java application implementation: https://github.com/iurii-chernigin/audio-streaming-java-consumer